Introduction to privacy and confidentiality

 - a person engaged or employed in a service or performing work for the health service.

 These people are generally prohibited from disclosing information that could directly or indirectly identify an individual, unless an exception applies.

 If they do disclose such information, they have committed an offence under the HS Act for which they may be fined up to $9087 (or 50 penalty units with a value of $181.74 each).

 In addition, the HR Act and the Privacy Act confer statutory privacy rights on individuals; the HR Act applies to individuals who are treated in a public or private health facility in Victoria.
 Both Acts set up complaint procedures for individuals who believe confidential information about them has been unlawfully disclosed to a third party or their health information has not been appropriately handled.
 For more information, see Chapter 12.4: Privacy and your rights.

 Note, however, there are some exceptions to the statutory privacy protections and health providers are sometimes required, or authorised, to disclose confidential information about patients.
 For example, if a breach of confidentiality is required to carry out a function under an Act, or the giving out of the information is authorised or required by an Act, then it is permissible to give out information.

 The HS Act (s 141(3)) lists the cases in which confidential information may be lawfully disclosed:

-- with the prior To agree to something being done, to approve an action or arrangement.
-See also informed consent. of the person to whom it relates or, if that person has died, with the consent of the senior available next of kin of that person; or
+- with the prior consent of the person to whom it relates or, if that person has died, with the consent of the senior available next of kin of that person; or

 - concerning the condition of a person who is a patient in, or is receiving health services from, a relevant health service, if the information is communicated: